 While there are many good introductions to data science — like R for Data Science (Wickham & Grolemund, 2017) — they typically do not cater towards the special background and needs — and often anxieties and reservations — of psychology students.
 As social scientists are not computer scientists, we introduce new concepts and commands without assuming a mathematical or computational background.
 Our data and examples typically involve people and questions currently of interest in scientific psychology.
 Adopting a task-oriented perspective, we begin with a specific problem and then solve it with some combination of data collection, manipulation, modeling, and visualization.

 Our main goal is to develop a set of useful skills in analyzing real-world data and conducting reproducible research.
-Upon completing this course, you will be able to read, transform, analyze, and visualize data of various types.
-Many interactive exercises allow students to check their understanding, monitor their progress, and practice their skills.
+Upon completing this course, you will be able to read, transform, analyze, and visualize data of different types using a variety of tools.
+Many examples and exercises allow students to check their understanding, monitor their progress, and practice their skills.

 Attending class, continuos preparation (by working through the current chapter before attending class), and solving and submitting weekly programming assignments (formerly abbreviated as WPAs, see Assessment), and final exam OR data science project.